nodejs/release-cloudflare-worker/COLLABORATOR_GUIDE.md

 - [Remarks on Technologies Used](#remarks-on-technologies-used)
 - [Additional Clarification](#additional-clarification)

-This document contains information for Collaborators of the Node.js release worker project regarding maintaining code, documentation, and issues.
+This document contains information for Collaborators of the Node.js Release Worker project regarding maintaining code, documentation, and issues.

 Collaborators should be familiar with the guidelines for new contributors in [CONTRIBUTING.md](./CONTRIBUTING.md)